 The Law Society has developed a schedule of fees, called a tariff of costs, which serves as a guideline for lawyers and the public.
 This schedule is not binding in any manner; rather it is intended to suggest charges thought to be appropriate for a particular service.
 It is subject to adjustment depending on the experience of the lawyer, the time the job takes and the professional skill required.

 In addition, there will be many services that a lawyer is called upon to perform which are not specified in the tariff.
-A lawyer will, for example, be frequently asked to advise, negotiate, settle, compromise or in other ways adjust and give opinions on important matters.
+A lawyer will, for example, be frequently asked to advise, negotiate, settle, compromise or in other ways advise and give opinions on important matters.
 In such cases, charges are usually made on an hourly rate.
 Hourly rates will vary depending on the individual lawyer and their expertise.

-There are times when a lawyer may agree to work on a contingency basis, however, contingency agreements are prohibited for services that relate to child custody or access matters and require court approval in other family law areas.
+There are times when a lawyer may agree to work on a contingency basis, however, contingency agreements are prohibited for services that relate to parenting arrangements and require court approval in other family law areas.
 Contingency agreements involve a lawyer taking a percentage of a settlement or award instead of charging on an hourly basis.
 This type of agreement is sometimes made when a client could not otherwise afford to pay a lawyer.
 Under this arrangement, lawyers generally agree to take 20–50% of any money that is awarded to their client, provided that in the end such a sum is reasonable.
 If the client isn’t awarded anything, the lawyer will not receive any legal fees, but the client will usually be responsible for payment of any disbursements.

 Disbursements are expenses that must be paid in the course of dealing with the matter at hand.
 For example, clients must generally pay for any long distance phone calls that must be made, as well as the cost of filing or registering documents regardless of their fee arrangement.